Lantana Growth and Care Guide

 Fertilizer Needs

 Lantana thrives in low-nutrient soils and rarely requires fertilization.
 Over-fertilizing can promote excessive foliage growth at the expense of flowers.
-If feeding is necessary, apply a balanced, slow-release fertilizer in early spring to support growth, but avoid frequent feedings, as they can reduce blooming.
+You can (if you want) apply a balanced, slow-release fertilizer in early Spring to support growth, but avoid any more than that, as frequent feedings can reduce blooming.
 Container-grown Lantana may benefit from occasional feeding due to the limited nutrients available in potting soil.

 Overwintering